What Does It Cost to Build an AI System in 2026? A Practical Look at LLM Pricing

 • Security and access control

-After launch, most companies also budget for ongoing support, monitoring, and prompt or model updates as usage evolves.
+After launch, most companies also budget for ongoing support, prompt updates, model changes, monitoring, and workflow improvements as usage evolves.

 LLMs have become more accessible than ever, but their pricing models can still be confusing.
-Whether you’re using GPT-4o, Claude, Gemini, or another hosted model, costs generally depend on three main factors: the model tier, the number of tokens used, and how the model is deployed.
+Whether you’re using OpenAI, Anthropic, Google, DeepSeek, or another hosted model, costs generally depend on four main factors: the model tier, the number of tokens used, the amount of context you send, and any extra features used around the model — such as caching, search grounding, tool calls, or document inputs.

 Token-Based Pricing Models

-Most LLM providers charge per 1,000 tokens, where tokens include both the input (your prompt) and the output (the model's response).
-On average, 1,000 tokens equals about 750 words.
+Most LLM API providers bill by token usage.
+In 2026, pricing is usually published per 1 million tokens.
+Tokens include both the input (your prompt) and the output (the model’s response).
+For English text, 1,000 tokens is roughly 750 words.

 Long-Context or Vision-Based Models